Initialize Memory in Verilog

 What’s Next?

-Check out my FPGA demos and tutorials for more tasty FPGA goodness.
+Check out my FPGA tutorials and demos for more tasty FPGA goodness.

 The wonderful image of the Micron MT4C1024 DRAM used in the social media card for this post comes from Zeptobars and is licensed under a Creative Commons licence.